sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Exposing a C API to Python with `ctypes` and CFFI, to Rust, and to Java with JNI
 - Passing structures, callbacks, and memory ownership across a language boundary
 - Inline assembly and compiler intrinsics

+**Worked example:** the week 45 library called from Python and from C++, with ownership of every allocation made explicit at the boundary.

 [🗒️Lecture Notes (HTML)](../files/c/Week_46_ABI_and_Language_Interoperability.html)